 The brandy old-fashioned is a simple variation on the classic bourbon cocktail.
-As the name suggests, it prefers brandy over whiskey.
+As the name suggests, the concoction uses brandy instead of whiskey.
 If you order an old-fashioned in Wisconsin, this will likely be the drink your bartender will serve.
-It's so popular, in fact, that it's thought of as the state's unofficial cocktail.
+It is so popular, in fact, that it is thought of as the state's unofficial cocktail.

 Like the traditional old-fashioned, this is a very simple cocktail.
 It flavors the brandy with a bitters-soaked sugar cube that is muddled with orange and cherry.
 It is typically topped with a splash of Sprite or 7-Up.

 The brandy old-fashioned is a rather refreshing drink and rivals the whiskey version.
-You'll definitely want to try it out because it's one of the best brandy cocktails out there.
+You will definitely want to try it out because it is one of the best brandy cocktails out there.